Suaralanre/Django_fintech_project/README.md

 - Improve the look of the front-end.

 > Please feel free to create an issue to make contributions/criticisms of the project.
-If you prefer to be anonymous, please feel free to leave a message via [my email](mailto:lanresuara@gmail.com)
+If you prefer to be anonymous, please feel free to leave a message via [my email](mailto:lanresuara@gmail.com) <br>
 > Cheers.